-What separates a common accident from an act of negligence, however, is the "standard of care" required in a given situation.
-By neglecting the proper standard of care for a given situation, an individual may be found liable for any resulting injuries.
+What separates a common accident from an act of negligence is the "standard of care" required in a given situation.
+By neglecting the proper standard of care for a given situation, an individual may be found liable for the plaintiff's injuries.

-For example, a motorist must exercise the same care that a "reasonable person" would in the same situation, which includes obeying traffic laws and paying attention to pedestrians and other drivers.
+For example, a motorist must exercise the same level of care that a "reasonable person" would in the same situation.
+This includes obeying traffic laws and paying attention to pedestrians and other drivers.

 Negligence, the Reasonable Person, and Injury Claims

-In this instance, a jury would take into account the defendant's actual knowledge that children were playing in the area when the jury determines whether the defendant acted reasonably under the circumstances.
-One must note, however, that the defendant would be liable for negligence only if the defendant owed a duty to the child.
+In this instance, a jury would take into account the defendant's actual knowledge that children were playing in the area when determining whether the defendant acted reasonably under the circumstances.
+The defendant would be liable for negligence if the defendant owed a duty of care to the injured plaintiff.

 Negligence and the Reasonable Person: Children